mgiannopoulos24/CTF-Challenges/HackTheBox/Hardware/Photon_Lockdown.md

 - The user must unzip the provided file, identify a SquashFS filesystem image, mount it, and search within the mounted filesystem for a flag matching the `HTB{...}` pattern.

 ## Description
+- We've located the adversary's location and must now secure access to their Optical Network Terminal to disable their internet connection.
+Fortunately, we've obtained a copy of the device's firmware, which is suspected to contain hardcoded credentials.
+Can you extract the password from it?

 ## Skills Required